yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security.md

 Tyk supports TLS connections and Mutual TLS.
 All TLS connections also support HTTP/2.
 Tyk also supports Let's Encrypt.
 See [TLS and SSL]({{< ref "basic-config-and-security/security/tls-and-ssl" >}}) for more details.

-### Trusted certficiates
+### Trusted Certificates

 As part of using Mutual TLS, you can create a list of trusted certificates.
 See [Authorisation]({{< ref "basic-config-and-security/security/mutual-tls#authorisation" >}}) for more details.

 ### Certificate Pinning

-Introduced in Tyk Gateway 2.6.0, certificate pinning is a feature which allows you to allow only specified public keys used to generate certificates, so you will be protected in case an upstream certificate is compromised.
+Introduced in Tyk Gateway 2.6.0, [certificate pinning]({{< ref "security/certificate-pinning" >}}) is a feature which allows you to allow only specified public keys used to generate certificates, so you will be protected in case an upstream certificate is compromised.

 ### API Security